• Skip to main content

 Instructions

-• In a bowl, zest 2 lemons and set aside in another bowl juice both lemons.
-The picture above shows how deep to zest; you don't want the white to be showing.
+• In a bowl, zest 2 lemons and set aside.
+In another bowl, juice both lemons.
+The picture above shows how deep to zest; you don't want the white to show.
 Weigh or measure the sugar and set it aside.
-Weigh or measure the flour, baking powder, salt and run a whisk through to blend.
+Next, weigh or measure the flour, baking powder, and salt, running a whisk through to blend.

-• Preheat oven to 350° and line 2 cookie sheet pans with parchment paper.
+• Preheat oven to 350°F (175°C or 180°C) and line 2 cookie sheet pans with parchment paper.
 Using a medium cookie scoop, I scoop 12 mounds onto a pan.
 Bake for 12-14 minutes (start checking after 12).
 If the tops still look shiny, they are not quite done yet.
 After taking the cookies out of the oven, I leave them on the pan for about a minute before moving them to a cooling rack.

 Nutrition